-The City of Brookings is installing necessary infrastructure for a commercial and workforce housing development in the south-central portion of the community.
-The project will complete two important collector streets providing direct access to two schools as well as expanding the street network to provide improved connectivity for the community.
-With the expansion of industrial and manufacturing within the community, a key component is the availability of affordable workforce housing to continue economic development opportunities in attracting a quality workforce.
-The commercial development within the district is proposing to include office, warehousing, and wholesale related businesses which further expands upon diversifying the economic base while providing employment opportunities closer to residential areas.
-An essential component of the City's participation is City funding for certain Project Costs ("Project Costs") needed to support the Project (or any other comprehensive redevelopment of the site), all of which is currently estimated to cost in excess of \$3,300,000.
+The Developer is installing necessary infrastructure for a commercial and multi-family housing development in the south-central portion of the community.
+The project will complete infrastructure serving an approximate 40 acre commercial area transitioning to mixed-use development or multi-family housing.
+The infrastructure improvements will extend necessary utilities into the commercial area to expedite the commercial development within the area.
+The commercial development within the district is proposing to include office, retail, and service related businesses which further expands upon diversifying the economic base while providing employment opportunities closer to residential areas.
+The developer is responsible for funding their respective portion of the costs within the development and will be reimbursed by positive tax increment up to the costs of the improvements.

+An essential component of the City's participation is the construction of a shared-use path along 20th Street, completing a portion of the trail network by linking Main Avenue to Medary Avenue.
+Another key component of the City's portion of the project is drainage improvements near the intersection of Medary Avenue and 20th Street South.
+The Developer and City funding for certain Project Costs ("Project Costs")

+needed to support the Project (or any other comprehensive redevelopment of the site), all of which is currently estimated to cost in excess of \$4,500,000.

-The City is paying the project costs pursuant to (SDCL 11-9-30) and intends to be reimbursed through positive tax increment pursuant to SDCL (11-9-32).
-If the Tax Increment District #10 dissolves prior to full reimbursement, the City will not be reimbursed for the remaining outstanding balance.
+The City is paying its' portion of the project costs pursuant to (SDCL 11-9-30) and intends to be reimbursed through positive tax increment pursuant to SDCL (11-9-32).
+If the Tax Increment District #11 dissolves prior to full reimbursement, the City will not be reimbursed for the remaining outstanding balance.